henryjlee729/portfolio/posts/surf.md

 ### B. Clustering Results

-After the $k$-means algorithm was implemented, the data revealed that the optimal number of clusters was 2 for self-confidence, 2 for workload, and 3 for the learning stage, as seen in Figure 4.
+After the k-means algorithm was implemented, the data revealed that the optimal number of clusters was 2 for self-confidence, 2 for workload, and 3 for the learning stage, as seen in Figure 4.

 Figure 4 revealed that overall, the optimal number of clusters to group participant data was 2 for self-confidence and workload, and 3 for learning stage.
 The data for self-confidence and workload does make sense because there are often two groups (or clusters) that often occur in both of these groups.